Email Marketing Automation: Skyrocket Your ROI

 The perfect email doesn’t exist.

-But with these tips, you'll be good at creating emails your subscribers want to read.
+However, with these tips, you’ll be able to create emails that your subscribers want to read.

 And that, my friend, is half the battle won.